Research and Laboratories

 We partnered with the Newport Elks Lodge to research the history of its building and lodge.
 Founded in 1888, the organization has occupied its current building, “Parkgate,” built in 1879, since 1920.
 This research may help the lodge with grant applications for much-needed restoration work on the building and form a framework for the history of the lodge and its members.

-Campus archaeological survey
+Campus preservation survey

 Initiated to honor Salve’s 75th anniversary, the survey sought to better understand our campus’ past.
 An excavation in front of Ochre Court explored what remains of the Edgewater estate.
 Built in 1869 by the Kernochan family, it stood for less than 20 years before being demolished to build Ochre Court.
 Students directed all aspects of the project - archival research, community engagement, site excavation, material cataloging and museum exhibit design.
+Future projects will include documentation of campus structures and archaeological survey of the historic grounds.

 Public access and education